General

 official Japanese tourism website. |

-a witty week-by-week account of life in Japan written by an American guy,
+A witty blog of life in Japan written by an American guy who has lived there since 2000.
+It has interesting articles

 Japan's